 Full name and title

-Please share your biggest lesson-learned when working on a quality improvement project.
+Biggest lesson-learned when working on a quality improvement (QI) project:

-What was the funniest thing that ever happened on a NICHQ project?
+Funniest thing that ever happened on a NICHQ project:

 What are you most proud of from your time with NICHQ?